cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-orientation/practical.md

 ### 1.2 Loading from CSV/Excel Files

 We can access local dataset files, which are normally stored as CSV (Comma Separeted Values) files.
-Let's define a function we can use and reuse
+Let's define a function we can use and reuse.

 ```python
 # Example of loading data from a CSV file